Teng-Qiu-Clustering/Clustering-by-InTree-Ensemble-PR2020/README.md

-Recently, we have proposed a novel physically-inspired method, called the Nearest Descent (ND), which plays the role of organizing all the samples into an effective Graph, called the in-tree.
+Recently, we have proposed a novel physically-inspired method, called the Nearest Descent (ND), which plays the role of organizing all the samples into an effective Graph, called the in-tree (Fig. 1A).
 Due to its effective characteristics, this in-tree proves very suitable for data clustering.
 Nevertheless, this in-tree-based clustering still has some non-trivial limitations in terms of robustness, capability, etc. In this study,